|

 changes.

-sailing Anglophile which were helpful Later
+sailing Anglophile were helpful later in my

-in my naval career when
+navy career when

 I was the Executive Officer of USS